 Northwest Carriage Museum

-Since its grand opening in 2002, this local history museum is home to one of the most extensive collections of horse-drawn carriages and related artifacts in the United States.
-The museum includes static displays of their collection of over fifty carriages, sleighs, wagons, and buggies.
-Some of the museum's exhibits were used in classic movies such as "Gone With the Wind" and "Virginia City."
-The museum includes a special room for children as well as a gift shop.
+Since its grand opening in 2002, this local history museum has been home to one of the most extensive collections of horse-drawn vehicles and related artifacts in the United States.
+The museum presents beautiful and informative displays their collection of over sixty carriages, sleighs, wagons, and buggies.
+Five of the museum's vehicles were used in classic movies such as "Gone With the Wind" and "Virginia City."
+The museum also includes an interactive area that's fun for all ages, as well as a gift shop and visitor info center.

 Backstory and Context

-In addition, other Museum exhibits include an 1890s schoolhouse, a wheelwright display, an educational timeline, period clothing, artifacts, pictures and gift shop.
+In addition, other Museum exhibits include an 1890s one-room schoolhouse, a wheelwright display, a reproduction wagon for guests to climb aboard, period clothing, artifacts, pictures, gift shop, and visitor info display.
 The Museum has also earned a national reputation for carriage knowledge including historical and restoration information.